andrew-gordon/Gord0.ChunkyMonkey.CodeGenerator/README.md

 	- Expand the Gord0.ChunkyMonkey.CodeGenerator.ChunkyMonkeyGenerator node.
 	- Now you will see the generated partial classes, each containing the `Chunk` and `MergeChunks` methods.
 The generated classes are called `<ClassName>_ChunkeyMonkey.g.cs`

-5. The output for the above Person class would be a file called `Person_Chunk.g.cs`:
+5. The output for the above Person class would be a file called `Person_ChunkeyMonkey.g.cs`:

     ```csharp
     using System;
     using System.Collections.Generic;
     using System.Collections.ObjectModel;
+    using System.Collections.Immutable;
     using System.Linq;

     namespace TestProject